Cabinet set to meet to discuss possibility of Covid-19 restrictions

 “Stabilisation is happening at too high a level.
 The current high incidence is driven by the Delta variant, which, coupled with the presence of the Omicron variant, means that the trajectory of the disease remains uncertain.”

-On Thursday night, a Bill that would put the potential introduction of mandatory hotel quarantine on a legal footing passed all stages in the Dail.
+On Thursday, a Bill that would put the potential introduction of mandatory hotel quarantine on a legal footing passed all stages in the Dail.

 It is set to be debated and passed by the Seanad later on Friday.